Download MP3 Audio Track

 “Those who won our independence believed that the final end of the State was to make men free to develop their faculties” (Justice Louis Brandeis).

 There is a sense in which human lives have to be “unfolded” or “unpacked.”
-They don’t come already put together, and to say (as the label always says when you’re in a hurry) that “some assembly is required” is a considerable understatement.
+They don’t come already put together, and to say (as the label always tells you when you’re in a hurry) that “some assembly is required” is a considerable understatement.
 So “development” is the word we often use to describe what has to happen if a person’s character is going to become all it’s capable of being.
 It’s as if many things are wrapped up in us that have to be unpacked.

-Rather serious issues are at stake, however.
+Serious issues are at stake, however.
 The choice that confronts us is, as someone has said, “Develop or die.”
 Our endowments are wonderful.
 Our resources are abundant.
 Our potential is so vast that it seems unlimited.
 But none of these things can be neglected without frightful consequences later on.
 If there’s a law that’s clearly written on every page of nature’s book, it is this: use it or lose it.

-“In every animal . . . a more frequent and continuous use of any organ gradually strengthens, develops and enlarges that organ . . . while the permanent disuse of any organ imperceptibly weakens and deteriorates it, and progressively diminishes its functional capacity, until it finally disappears” (Jean-Baptiste Lamarck).
+“In every animal . . . a more frequent and continuous use of any organ gradually strengthens, develops, and enlarges that organ . . . while the permanent disuse of any organ imperceptibly weakens and deteriorates it, and progressively diminishes its functional capacity, until it finally disappears” (Jean-Baptiste Lamarck).

 Gary Henry – WordPoints.com + AreYouaChristian.com